straw-hat-team/adr/src/adrs/6310044131/README.md

    holding kinship is a review defect.
 3. Parent values are typed references (the id carries its kind, in the manner of `folders/876`), so the value documents what the parent is.
 4. The spellings `parentId` and `parent_id` are disallowed.
-Placement is spelled exactly `parent` (the `Id` suffix adds nothing to a self-typed value, and two spellings of one concept defeat search and tooling).
-   Kinship keeps the suffix with its qualifier: `parentSessionId`, `parentAgentId`.
-The naming itself then carries the semantics: unsuffixed means placement, type-plus-Id means kinship, and the bare middle form, which looks like both and satisfies neither, cannot be written.
+In the convention this ADR adopts, the suffix encodes what the value is: a bare reference field holds a full typed reference (`folders/876`; our ids carry their kind the same way), while an `_id` suffix promises a raw untyped segment (AIP-133 uses `book_id` for exactly that).
+Our placement values are typed references, so `parent` is the honest name and `parent_id` would promise a value shape we do not store.
+The `_id`-as-foreign-key instinct is correct in plain SQL schemas; these are reference-typed events.
+Kinship keeps the suffix with its qualifier (`parentSessionId`, `parentAgentId`), so suffixed-versus- bare also separates kinship from placement at a glance, and the bare middle form, which looks like both and satisfies neither, cannot be written.